Ghini/ghini.desktop/doc/use_cases-jbq.rst

          On Linux there are three ways to create a screenshot, all involve hitting the 'PrtSc' key.
-The most practical one is possibly hitting the 'PrtSc' key in combination with Ctrl and Shift. this will start an interactive screen copy tool.
+The most practical one is possibly hitting the 'PrtSc' key in combination with Ctrl and Shift.
+This will start an interactive screen copy tool.
 You select a rectangle and the area is copied in the clipboard.
 Paste it in the email you're writing, or in the chat line where the developers are trying